Birth Year

 Deciding when and how to claim Social Security benefits is one of the most important decisions that retirees will ever make.

-Social Security represents the single largest source of income for the majority of older Americans, accounting for 50% or more of total retirement income for at least half of all married couples and more than two-thirds of unmarried individuals.
+Social Security represents the single largest source of income for the majority of older Americans, accounting for half or more of total retirement income for 42% of women and 37% of men, according to the Social Security Administration.
+And for some elderly beneficiaries, Social Security is the source of 90% of more of their total income*.

 The dollar amount of your monthly Social Security benefit is based on your lifetime earnings.
 Your actual earnings are adjusted to account for changes in average wages since the year the earnings were received.
 Social Security calculates your average indexed monthly earnings during your top 35 earning years and applies a formula to those earnings to arrive at your basic benefit or “primary insurance amount” (PIA).
 This is how much you would receive at your full retirement age, which varies from 66 to 67, depending on your year of birth.